Mexico is a federal republic located in the southern part of North America. Its current population by 2020 is 128.9 million.

 Chihuahua is the largest Mexican state, set in the central area of the northern part of the country.
 While people may imagine a certain small dog breed when hearing its name, the title actually refers to the Chihuahuan Desert that covers much of its area.
 Chihuahua has about 3.7 million inhabitants (2020) and serves as a major trading hub between Mexico and the United States.

 Although named for a desert, Chihuahua also has more forested areas and mountain and river valley terrains.
 Together, these make it one of Mexico’s most geographically diverse states.

 Sonora is a northwestern state of Mexico, located just west of Chihuahua.
-Its territory is primarily desert and grassland, although it does have a coastal area along the Gulf of Mexico.
+Its territory is primarily desert and grassland, although it does have a coastal area along the Gulf of California.
 Today, the state has a large agricultural business, especially raising cattle.
 Its coastal location also ensures a steady amount of tourism, further solidifying its economic status in Mexico.

 Coahuila is another one of Mexico’s northern states neighboring Chihuahua, though located directly east of it.
 The Sierra Madre Oriental mountains run diagonally through this state, with the higher elevations of the mountains home to pine-oak forests.
 The rivers running through the state support agriculture, especially growing cotton.
 Some areas produce wine and brandy.

 Durango is a northwestern state of Mexico, located just south of Chihuahua.
 It is the fourth-largest state overall, and most of the area is heavily mountainous, with the Sierra Madre Occidental mountains filling well over half of Durango’s territory.

 Forestry is a major part of Durango’s economy, although some areas have been depleted below levels the state accepts.
 Accordingly, Durango has worked to reforest areas and limit clearing trees for other agricultural activities.